phil-opp/blog_os/posts/DRAFT-paging.md

 }
 ```

 Since we will only create valid P4 pointers, the `unsafe` blocks are safe.
-However, we don't make these functions public since they could be used to make page tables invalid.
+However, we don't make these functions public since they can be used to make page tables invalid.
 Only the higher level functions (such as `translate` or `map_to`) should be usable from other modules.

 Now we can make the `map_to` and `translate` functions safe by making them methods of `RecursivePageTable`: